gutsy-robot/policy_representation/README.md

 ---

-You can avoid this part if you don't plan to train your own model and just want to use a pretrained model that has been provided in the repo, for that just switch to the next section.
+You can avoid this part if you don't plan to train your own model and just want to use a pretrained model that has been provided in the repo, for that just switch to the evaluation section.

 Data Preparation for Training Your Own Models
 ---